manojknit/sp18-281-cloudflare/noopurjoshi/NOOPURJOSHI_SIMPLICITY.md

 ## Week 2
 + Modularized the project by dividing each functionality into independent modules to simplify the project structure.

+## Week 3
++ Added five ec2 nodes for storing module specific data using mongodb.
++ Simplified the creation of nodes by creating a base image and using that to create all the other nodes.

 #### References
 [Extreme Programming](http://www.extremeprogramming.org/values.html)